-One of the largest and most impressive raptors, feeds primarily on carcass.
+Griffon vultures are one of the largest and most impressive raptors, feeding primarily on carcass.
 This huge bird can reach a size of 1.1 meters and a wingspan of 2.7 meters.
 The griffon vulture is one of the birds that left a great impression on our forefathers because of its size and strength.
 No wonder it is mentioned in the bible some 28 times.

 Since they feed mainly on carcass, the Griffon vultures are very important in balancing the ecosystem.
 Griffon vultures are social birds.
 They search for food in groups and can cover up to 100 km a day by soaring and gliding on air currents.

 Griffon vultures find food in open areas – carcasses of cattle, sheep, wild boars, gazelles and other hoofed animals.
-Griffon vultures require high, protected areas like the Gamla cliffs to roost and nest.
+These vultures require high, protected areas like the Gamla cliffs to roost and nest.

 - Egyptian vultures (Neophron percnopterus)